CaseyBennington/Chocolate-Store/README.md

 This was my first ecommerce application and I definitely learned a great deal from it.

-I no longer maintain this application but it should be noted there are a number of bugs that exist within the codebase, however, they do not interfer with the core functionality.
+I no longer maintain this application but it should be noted there are a number of bugs that exist within the codebase, however, they do not interfere with the core functionality.

 [See it here.](https://caseys-chocolate-store.herokuapp.com/)